HomeOnMars/projektoOmnijo/OmniCentro.md

 And then, it was so.

-Our (soon-to-be) legendary duo now begins the journey, of building the so-called impossible capital city, in the valley of *Ĉemarvalo*.
+Our (soon-to-be) legendary duo now begins the journey, of building the so-called "impossible" capital city, in the valley of *Ĉemarvalo*.

 [^Historio-OC-Projektistoj]: These are not their full name, by the way;
-  it's <span style="color:Silver">Serena</span>'s nicknames for the couple.
+  it's <span style="color:Silver">Serena</span>'s nicknames for the duo.

-(More coming soon.)
+(More story bits may be added in the future.)